obieh/advanced-linux-commands/README.md

-# advanced-linux-commands
+# Advanced Linux commands
-This Project Demonstrates advanced linux commands and how to use them.
+## This Project Demonstrates advanced linux commands and how to use them.